qgroom/grouped-surveys/README.md

 ##usage
 groupedSurveys.pl surveysFile outputFileName #replicates #surveys

-The survey file is the input matrix replicates is the number of times to repeat the bootstraping. surveys is the number of surveys in the input to combine.
+The survey file is the input matrix.
+replicates is the number of times to repeat the bootstraping.
+surveys is the number of surveys in the input to combine.